-Girl, now you know you’re paying all your bills on time (or at least trying too)!
-You’re watching every dollar earned and spent.
-You are constantly hawking your budget to make sure your family stays inline.
-But, somehow you still find it hard to stretch your money to make it all work.
+Tell me if this sounds like you: you’re paying all your bills on time (or at least trying too)!
+You’re watching every dollar that’s earned and spent in your household.
+You hawk your budget to make sure your family doesn’t overspend.
+But, somehow you still find it hard to stretch your money and end up over budget and overspending.
+Creating more debt than you already have.

-Heck, you may even be wondering: Why am I so broke all the time?
-Why can’t I make it work?
+You may even be wondering: Why are we so broke all the time?
+Why can’t we make a grocery budget work?

 To help you think outside the box and keep those expenses in check, I’ve created a list of 10 Ways to Stretch Your Food Budget with some Tips You Haven’t Tried Yet!